aaroexxt/ASCII-Physics-Engine/README.md

-# ASCII-Physics-Engine
+# ASCII Physics Engine
 Physics.js is a vanilla JavaScript-based ASCII rendering engine that runs fully in text, no <canvas> or <video> element required.
-The only dependency is a browser with JavaScript and the script HelpLib.js, it even runs on my kindle paperwhite!
+The only dependency is a browser with JavaScript and the script HelpLib.js, it even runs on my Kindle PaperWhite!

 # Installation
 To download, simply clone the repository to your computer or click the green "Clone or Download" and select "Download ZIP".
 The library is contained in dist/unminified for the raw version with comments, and dist/minified for the minified version.

 # Basic Tutorial
-This short section will provide a basic tutorial on how to use this library.
+This section will provide a basic tutorial on how to use this library.
-If you want to see a completed example of a setup, go to [the boilerplate file](https://github.com/aaroexxt/ASCII-Physics-Engine/blob/master/examples/boilerplate.html).
+If you want to see a completed example of a setup, first go to [the boilerplate file](https://github.com/aaroexxt/ASCII-Physics-Engine/blob/master/examples/boilerplate.html).
 ### Setup
 To use, you must first include the required libraries under the html ```<head>``` tag, like so: